FrederikTobner/tobot-engine/README.md

 ## Overview

-Tobot is a simple game engine that is built on top of SDL2.
+Tobot is a simple game engine that is built on top of SDL.
 It is designed to be simple and easy to use.
 The engine is written in C++ and provides an editor that was implemented using imgui.

 ## Architecture